Research Fields: Economics and Institutions, Economics and Inequality, Economics and Beliefs

 Working Papers

-The aerial bombing of Cambodia and health in the very long-run (with Thi Tham Ta and Otto Lenhart).
+The aerial bombing of Cambodia and the recovery of communities with Thi Tham Ta and Otto Lenhart.

 [ Abstract | Draft ]